GoogleCloudPlatform/gcsfuse/README.md

 Cloud Storage FUSE is open source software, released under the [Apache license](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/LICENSE).

+## _New_ Cloud Storage FUSE V2
+Cloud Storage FUSE V2 provides important stability, functionality, and performance enhancements, including the introduction of a file cache that allows repeat file reads to be served from a local, faster cache storage of choice, such as a Local SSD, Persistent Disk, or even in-memory /tmpfs.
+The Cloud Storage FUSE file cache makes AI/ML training faster and more cost-effective by reducing the time spent waiting for data, with up to _**2.3x faster training time and 3.4x higher throughput**_ observed in training runs.
+This is especially valuable for multi epoch training and can serve small and random I/O operations significantly faster.
+The file cache feature is disabled by default and is enabled by passing a directory to 'cache-dir'.
+See [overview of caching](https://cloud.google.com/storage/docs/gcsfuse-cache) for more details.

 # ABOUT
 ## What is Cloud Storage FUSE?